cloudfoundry/diego-notes/proposals/placement_pools.md

 ### Stager/NSYNC

-Stager/NSYNC would translate CC's "Stack" requests to appropriate values for the two RootFS fields (option A).
+Stager/NSYNC would translate CC's "Stack" requests to appropriate values for the two RootFS fields.

 ---